 The dictionary defines being productive as, “having the quality or power of producing especially in abundance.”
 Much like how “efficiency” is a measure of how efficient a company is, “productivity” is simply a measure of how productive a company is.

-Those who are concerned with productivity are trying to make the most with what they have.
-If they have a large budget, they’re trying to produce the largest amount of work possible.
+Those who are concerned with productivity are trying to make the most output with the resources they have.
+For example, if they have a large budget, they’re trying to produce the largest amount of work possible.
 If they have a small budget, then they’re still trying to produce the largest amount of work possible.

 These two concepts might sound pretty similar at first, but there is a nuanced difference when you compare them to one another.